Tom Clark (American football)

 Tom Clark is an American college football coach.
-He is the offensive coordinator for Shepherd University, a position he has held since 2023.
+He is the special teams coordinator and linebackers coach for Christopher Newport University, positions he has held since 2025.
+Before that, Clark was the offensive coordinator for Shepherd University, a position he has held from 2023 to 2024.
 Clark served for nine non-consecutive seasons as the head football coach at Catholic University of America, where he compiled a 58–32–1 record and a .643 winning percentage.
 Clark was the defensive coordinator at the Virginia Military Institute (VMI) from 2015 to 2021.

 Early life

 Clark was born and raised in Silver Spring, Maryland.
 He attended the University of Maryland, College Park, where he graduated in 1986 with a bachelor's degree in kinesiology.
 His first coaching position was as the assistant coach at St. John's College High School in Washington, D.C. from 1983 to 1984.